Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    content often needs such metadata to signal
    opportunities for ad insertion,
-   or other metadata like timed graphics or general inforation relating to the broadcast.
+   or other metadata like timed graphics or general information relating to the broadcast.
 Examples
    of such metadata include [[!SCTE35]] markers which
    are often found in broadcast streams and other
    metadata such as ID3 tags [[!ID3v2]].